top of page

 Our work focuses on:

-improving emotional regulation and self-management
+• improving emotional regulation, communication, and self-management

-reducing behavioural escalation and disruption
+• reducing behavioural escalation and classroom disruption

-improving attendance and school connection
+• improving attendance and school engagement

-supporting reintegration into mainstream education
+• supporting successful reintegration into mainstream and classroom-based environments

 HOW WE WORK